 Cream butter & sugar on low.
 Add eggs one at a time, blending thoroughly after each addition

-Sift together flour, salt, 2 Tbsp sugar & baking powder, set aside
+Sift together flour, salt, granulated sugar, & baking powder, set aside

 Mix together vanilla & milk, set aside